Searching ...

 This article explains everything you need to know about Georgia’s property taxes in simple terms.
 Find the information you need to understand and determine your property tax bill.

-About Georgia property taxes
+About Georgia Property Taxes

 a model house with coins on the left side

 Georgia’s property tax system is set up and overseen by the Georgia Department of Revenue.
 The Georgia General Assembly determines how the revenue from these taxes will be used.
+This source of revenue helps fund infrastructure and school systems.

 The two types of property taxes in Georgia are ad valorem taxes (based on the value of your property) and special assessments (flat fees charged for specific services, like streetlights or garbage collection).